k66inthesky/k66inthesky/README.md

 Currently working on
-- 🪙 Will release memecoin soon.
+- 🪙 Will release a web3 project soon.
 Please follow it.
-[Whitepaper](https://drive.google.com/file/d/1gQBjTe2Y5Yvp1sRZclwnlaw60gtpQW4u/view?usp=drive_link)
 - 📈 Daily, short-term crytpo.
 - ✍️ Manga script.
 Season1 is completed.
 - 🦀 [Leetcode-Rust](https://github.com/k66inthesky/Leetcode-Rust), welcome to colab with me!